MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

 1. When prompted, download the project to a path on your local computer.

 > [!NOTE]
-> We have released Spring Boot Starter for Azure Active Directory [3.6.1](https://github.com/Azure/azure-sdk-for-java/blob/hotfix/azure-spring-boot_3.6.1/sdk/spring/azure-spring-boot-starter-active-directory/CHANGELOG.md) to address the following CVE report [CVE-2021-22119: Denial-of-Service attack with spring-security-oauth2-client](https://tanzu.vmware.com/security/cve-2021-22119).
-If you are using the older version, plesae upgrade it to 3.6.1 and above.
+> We've released Spring Boot Starter for Azure Active Directory [3.6.1](https://github.com/Azure/azure-sdk-for-java/blob/hotfix/azure-spring-boot_3.6.1/sdk/spring/azure-spring-boot-starter-active-directory/CHANGELOG.md) to address the following CVE report [CVE-2021-22119: Denial-of-Service attack with spring-security-oauth2-client](https://tanzu.vmware.com/security/cve-2021-22119).
+If you're using the older version, please upgrade it to 3.6.1 or above.

 ## Create Azure Active Directory instance